wdk-docs/node-config-docs/Common-Usage.md

 ```
 var dbHost = config.get('dbConfig.host');
 ```
-This gives you a fail-fast system if (when?) someone screws up your configuration files.
-It's is more common than you'd think.
+This gives you a fail-fast system if (when?) someone screws up your configuration files - it's more common than you'd think.

 The alternative is to attain the value directly:
 ```